hario90/flashcards/src/renderer/containers/README.md

 ### Styling

 Like the components they compose, CSS is applied to containers by applying CSS classes.
-Classes are declared in `style.css` files in container folders and are imported into containers.
+Classes are declared in `style.pcss` files in container folders and are imported into containers.
 Use the `classnames` library to add more than one CSS class, or to conditionally apply a CSS class to a container.